-A few simple ingredients and just minutes stand between you and these unbelievably cute Truffula Trees for any special occasion to celebrate Dr. Seuss or a Lorax party!
+A few simple ingredients and just minutes stand between you and these unbelievably cute (and delicious) Truffula Trees Treats that are PERFECT for any special occasion to celebrate Dr. Seuss or the Lorax!

-Dr. Seuss’s stories are timeless stories filled with incredible imagination and fun.
-My kids have enjoyed them just as much as I did when I was young – and still do, actually!
+Dr. Seuss’s imagination created many incredible timeless stories.
+My kids have enjoyed them just as much as I did when I was young – and still do!

-Now we honor our appreciation of Dr. Seuss by celebrating his birthday in schools across the country.
+To show our appreciation, we love to celebrate Dr. Seuss’ birthday just like students in schools all across the country do.
 Celebrations include reading his books, dressing in fun costumes, and enjoying themed-snacks and treats.

-I recently shared my super easy 1 Fish 2 Fish Rice Krispy Treats, and today I have another quick and easy recipe for you: Truffula Trees marshmallow treats!
+While many people make green eggs and ham, I wanted to try something different for my kids this year.
+The result, I’m proud to say, was my 1 Fish 2 Fish Rice Krispy Treats, and today I have another quick and easy recipe for you: Truffula Trees marshmallow treats!

-These Trufulla Tree treats come in fun bright colors and are ready in just minutes.
-They're the perfect cute treat – and party decoration!
+These Truffula Trees treats come in fun vibrant colors and are ready in just a few minutes.
+They’re the perfect cute individual treat – and party decoration!

 DIY Truffula Trees Ingredients Needed

-How to Make a Truffula Tree Snack Treat
+How To Make This Truffula Trees Snack Treat

-Follow these directions to make these treats quickly and easily!
+Follow these directions to make these marshmallow treats quickly and easily!

 Step 1